AP: Toddlers, babies held in 'tender age' facilities after separated from families

 The children are being sent to three centers in Combes, Raymondville and Brownsville in southern Texas, which have been repurposed to house the youngest migrants, including those younger than 5, The Associated Press reported Tuesday evening.

 Another center is planned for Houston, The Associated Press reported.
+Steven Wagner, an official with the Department of Health and Human Services, told The Associated Press that the agency defines "tender age" as any child under the age of 13.

 The AP did not identify the unnamed "lawyers and medical providers" whose accounts of the facilities form the basis of the report.